-The Company has four outstanding stock-based compensation plans: the Amended and Restated 2003 Annual and Long-Term Incentive Plan (the "Incentive Plan"), the 2019 Employment Inducement Award Plan (the "2019 Inducement Plan"), the 2020 Employment Inducement Award Plan (the "2020 Inducement Plan") and the 2022 Employment Inducement Award Plan (the "2022 Inducement Plan").
+The Company has three outstanding stock-based compensation plans: the Amended and Restated 2003 Annual and Long-Term Incentive Plan (the "Incentive Plan"), the 2020 Employment Inducement Award Plan (the "2020 Inducement Plan") and the 2022 Employment Inducement Award Plan (the "2022 Inducement Plan").
 The Company's equity awards are recognized on the consolidated statements of operations at grant date fair value over the service period of the award, less forfeitures.

-The following table provides a summary of the Company's outstanding equity awards (in shares or units) as of December 31, 2022:
+The following table provides a summary of the Company's outstanding equity awards (in shares or units, as applicable) as of December 31, 2023:

+Restricted stock

-Restricted stock related to compensation plans
+Restricted stock related to compensation plans:

-Annual grants 803,468
+Annual grants 734,642

-Sign-on grants 124,135
+Sign-on grants 120,005

-Inducement grants 63,797
+Inducement grants 61,806

-2019 Inducement Plan 47,353

-2020 Inducement Plan 1,236,322
+2020 Inducement Plan grants 555,059

-2022 Inducement Plan 161,030
+2022 Inducement Plan grants 126,608

-Total restricted stock related to compensation plans 2,436,105
+Total restricted stock related to compensation plans 1,598,120

-Restricted stock related to acquisitions (1) 1,783,721

-Restricted stock related to acquisitions (1) 1,705,721
+Restricted stock related to acquisitions (1) 995,802

-Total restricted stock 4,219,826
+Total restricted stock 2,593,922

-Restricted stock units 188,328
+Restricted stock units 181,193

-Stark antions 01 (77

-Stock options 81,667
+Stock options 156,667